In a NutshellKnowing where you fall on different credit score ranges can help you make smarter financial decisions tailored to your credit profile.

-The applicants are also most likely to get offered a low interest rate and may have the most options when it comes to choosing repayment periods or other terms.
+People in this score range are also most likely to get offered a low interest rate and may have the most options when it comes to choosing repayment periods or other terms.

-A VantageScore 3.0 score of 661 could put you in the good range for example, while a 661 FICO® score may be considered fair.
+A VantageScore 3.0 score of 661 could put you in the good range for example, while a 661 FICO score may be considered fair.

 Even with all the variability, knowing where you generally fall on the credit score range can still be important.
 Your range could help you determine which financial products you’re eligible for and the terms a lender might offer you.

-Sometimes, a few points can make a big difference.
+Sometimes, a few points can make a big difference

 Slight day-to-day fluctuations in your credit scores are common and aren’t necessarily an indication that you’re doing something wrong.
 The difference between a few points might not even matter.

 Say you have a credit score of 810, and you’re eligible for a lender’s best rates and terms.
 If your score increases to 815, it might not matter — the lender was already offering you the best deal.

 But some lenders’ underwriting criteria require an applicant to meet a credit score threshold.
 In these cases, a rise or drop of a few points could make a big difference.
 So if you don’t make the cutoff, your application could automatically get rejected.

 Knowing where you stand in relation to a lender’s threshold or recommended credit range can help you find the financial products you’re eligible for and give you a goal if you’re working on building your credit.